-•When a nucleus is formed via a nuclear reaction, it may be energetically possible for the newly formed compound nucleus to break up into different sets of components

-(a.k.a. decay through different channels)

-The probability to decay via one channel or another is going to be directly proportional to the number of accessible final levels for that channel, since we assume the likelihood of populating any given level is equal (essentially the ergodic hypothesis)

-(a.k.a. the cross section)
+- •When a nucleus is formed via a nuclear reaction, it may be energetically possible for the newly formed compound nucleus to break up into different sets of components - (a.k.a. decay through different channels) - •The probability to decay via one channel or another is going to be directly proportional to the number of accessible final levels for that channel, since we assume the likelihood of populating any given level is equal (essentially the ergodic hypothesis) - •Therefore, a higher level-density in the daughter nucleus formed by a decay channel will increase the likelihood of forming that daughter nucleus (a.k.a. the cross section)